 The school will normally seek to discuss any concerns about a pupil with their parents (if safe to do so).
-This must be handled sensitively and the DSL will contact the parent in the event of a concern, suspicion or disclosure.
+This must be handled sensitively and the DSL will make contact with the parent/carer in the event of a concern, suspicion or disclosure.